procoder4606/MAIL_genrator/README.md

   Local URL: http://localhost:8501
   Network URL: http://192.168.x.x:8501
-Your browser will automatically open with the MailMate application! 🎉
+Your browser will automatically open with the MAIL-GENRATOR application! 🎉

 What You'll See in the Browser:
-📧 MailMate – Think Less, Send Smart
+📧 MAIL-GENRATOR – Think Less, Send Smart

 A large text area to paste email content
 An input field for recipient's email address